RGunasekaran21249030/Ragunath.Gunasekaran/index.md

 As part of the Big Data Project, I have set up the data infrastructure and formed a process to refine data into usable datasets.Also built the predictive modeling pipeline by using Keras and Tensorflow.

-> This project developed by using Python and Keras/Tensorflow.
+> This project was developed using Python and Keras/Tensorflow.

 <img src="Big Data.PNG"/>